ColeWyeth/DESC/README.md

 ## Usage

 Download matlab files.
 Add paths to the directories Utils, Models, and Algorithms (e.g. addpath Utils).

-Implementations of the algorithms in the paper appear in Algorithms.
-Results for synthetic data can be reproduced by running Synthetic_Simulations/synthetic_data_experiments.m.
-Results for real data experiments can be reproduced by loading phototourism data and running the scripts in Real_Data_Experiments, particularly real_DESC and real_MPLS.
+Run Demo/compare_algorithms.m

 ## Dependencies
 The following files in folder ``Utils`` include dependencies for running Lie-Algebraic Averaging method that were written by AVISHEK CHATTERJEE (revised and included in this repo).
 See also [Robust Rotation Averaging](http://www.ee.iisc.ac.in/labs/cvl/papers/robustrelrotavg.pdf) and [Efficient and Robust Large-Scale Rotation Averaging](https://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Chatterjee_Efficient_and_Robust_2013_ICCV_paper.pdf) for details.